 Freemium business model: Dropbox

-The freemium business model is one in which a company offers a basic product or service for free, in the hope that users will upgrade to a paid premium version.
+A freemium business model is one in which a company offers a basic product or service for free, in the hope that users will upgrade to a premium, paid version.
+Some freemium models generate revenue through advertising.

 The most common example is software, where the basic product (such as word processing or photo editing) is provided free of charge, but more advanced features (such as document collaboration or HD video editing) are offered free of charge. ) are only available to those who purchase a subscription.